swiftlang/swift-syntax/Sources/SwiftParser/SwiftParser.docc/FixingBugs.md

 To add a new, more contextual diagnostic, perform the following steps.

-1. Add a test case to `DiagnosticTests.swift` like the following:
+1. Add a test case in `SwiftParserTest` that looks like the following

     ```swift
     AssertParse(